 - It’s free: Russian courses, textbooks and programs can be pricey, but most language exchange programs are free!

 - Make a friend for life: We always hear that we’ll know who our true friends are when we go through tough times.
 Well, learning to read, write and pronounce Russian words is tough!

 Once a person goes through this experience with you, you’ll probably make a friend for life and may even reserve a spot on their couch when you decide to go visit Russia and practice your Russian skills!

 Remember to take notes and practice what you learn from these conversations.
-You can pick up a lot from real Russian that textbooks wouldn’t teach you.
-Take slang, for example!
+You can pick up a lot from real Russian that textbooks wouldn’t teach you, like slang and filler words.

 There are other ways to practice what you learn, such as watching authentic Russian content.
-With a language-learning program like FluentU, you’ll find videos made by and for Russian speakers.
-On FluentU, in particular, every video has interactive captions so you’ll never get lost.
+On the language-learning program FluentU, for example, you’ll find videos made by and for Russian speakers.

 Online Russian Language Exchange Programs